alexghergh/ansible/README.md

 ## Running the script

-Make sure the initial install steps are already taken care of (setting up the system, creating the user etc.). **Only run the script as the user who is intended to use the system, not as root.**
+Make sure the initial install steps are already taken care of (setting up the system, creating the user/home etc.). **Only run the script as the user who is intended to use the system, not as root.**

 ```